 The statutory notice period to be observed by the employer is:

-- one (1) month for employment agreement continuing for less than five (5) years.
+- One (1) month for an employment agreement continuing for less than five (5) years.

-- two (2) months for employment agreements duration of five (5) and ten (10) years.
+- Two (2) months for an employment agreements duration of five (5) and ten (10) years.

-- four (4) months if the employment agreements continues beyond fifteen (15) years.
+- Four (4) months if the employment agreement continues beyond fifteen (15) years.

-The statutory notice period for the employee is one (1) month.
+The statutory notice period Netherlands for the employee is one (1) month.

 A longer notice period may be agreed upon if it is laid down in writing.
 In that case, the notice period of the employer has to twice the time the notice period the employee has to observe.